Satch7320/Galvanize/capstone1/README.md

 For my hypothesis test, I posited that

-    There is no difference in pledge amounts of categories of different sizes.
+    H0: There is no difference in pledge amounts of categories by population.
+    H1:

-Because I had so many projects in the dataset, I created my sample sets by choosing 10,000 pledges each with replacement from the largest category (Film & Video) and the smallest category (Dance).
-This helped me better evaluate centrality in the pledges with less distortion from the extreme outliers.
-I wanted to be quite certain that seeing a difference in pledge amounts were convincing, so I chose an alpha of .02.
+Because I had so many projects in the dataset, I created my sample sets by choosing 10,000 pledge totals each with replacement from the largest category (Film & Video) and the smallest category (Dance).
+This helped me better evaluate centrality in the amounts with less distortion from the extreme outliers.
+I worked on total amount raised in a project, to maintain an accurate representation of projects without backers in the set.
+I wanted to be quite certain that seeing a difference in pledge amounts were convincing, so I chose a critical alpha of .02.
 I then used the ScipyStats t-test to evaluate how different the pledge amounts were in the two categories.

 ![ttest](images/pledge_likelihood.png)

-The graph and test result give a clear indication that a crowdfunding project works how one might expect: a great number of small amounts.
-However, the pvalue tells us that there is a substantial difference in the pledge amounts between the projects, so we can say that a more popular category tend to have different (greater) pledge amounts.
+The graph and test result give a clear indication that, while projects in both categories have a high concentration around 4000-5000, the amounts pledged in Film exceed those of Dance with regularity.
+The pvalue tells us that there is a substantial difference in the pledge amounts between the projects, so we can reject H0 and state that a more popular category tends to have different (greater) pledge amounts.

 ## Future Ideas
 * Observe relationship of pledges through lifetime of a project